infracost/docs/docs/infracost_cloud/get_started.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Infracost Cloud is our new hosted service.
-It enables team leads, managers and FinOps practitioners to have visibility across all cost estimates in CI/CD and answer questions like:
+Infracost Cloud is our SaaS product focused on team leads, managers and FinOps practitioners.
+Read our [announcement blog](/blog/aug-2022-update/) to learn about its benefits.
+It gives you visibility across all cost estimates and lets you and answer questions like:
 1. What are the top pull requests that are going to increase/decrease costs the most?
 Who is working on them?
 2. What were all the pull requests to the `main` branch on the date we had a spike in cloud costs?

-We're also working on enabling team leads to setup notifications of budget-breaking pull requests, and best practice recommendations directly in pull requests.
-Contact hello@infracost.io if you'd like to learn more.

 <img src={useBaseUrl("img/infracost-cloud/dashboard.png")} alt="Team visibility across all changes" />

 ### 1. Sign up or log in

-Go to [Infracost Cloud](https://dashboard.infracost.io) to sign up or log in.
+Go to [Infracost Cloud](https://dashboard.infracost.io) to sign up or log in to start your free trial (no credit card is needed).

 ### 2. Create new organization